U.S. House of Representatives Honors Noted Jamaican Hotelier, Kevin Hendrickson

 “Corporate social responsibility and giving back to the local community go hand-in-hand with business success,” said Hendrickson.

-In addition to his noteworthy hospitality holdings, Hendrickson also owns and operates other businesses, including several popular bakeries in Jamaica – Dr. Lushus in Old Harbour, Yummy in Kingston, Holsum in Manchester, and Kingston’s Courtleigh Corporate Centre.
+Hendrickson has many hospitality businesses.
+He also owns and runs other companies.
+These include popular bakeries in Jamaica.
+Some of these bakeries are Dr. Lushus in Old Harbour, Yummy in Kingston, and Holsum in Manchester.
+He also manages Kingston’s Courtleigh Corporate Centre.